The Vape Epidemic

-According to the FDA, 3.6 million middle school and high school kids have already addicted to e-cigarettes, principally JUUL.
+Now, according to the CDC, 3.5 million middle school and high school kids are using e-cigarettes.
 There’s also good evidence that a similar number of college-age students are also regular users.
 That’s seven million young people on the road to long term nicotine use.
 Early nicotine addiction is a powerful gateway to lifelong combustible cigarette use, as well as abuse of other addictive substances.
 There is also increasing evidence that mental illness including bipolar disease, schizophrenia, serious depression and anxiety is attributable to early nicotine addiction in susceptible individuals.

 What is a JUUL device?

 3” long battery with an LED light that comes on with an inhalation.

 Two electrodes attach the battery magnetically to the USB port plug.